 Important information regarding SPICe+ forms

-The process for filing the SPICe+ forms is completely online and the forms can be downloaded and then submitted using Digital Signature of stakeholders
+- The process for filing the SPICe+ forms is completely online and the forms can be downloaded and then submitted using the Digital Signature of stakeholders

 How to form a Wholly Owned Subsidiary in India

 Application for Name approval of Wholly Owned Subsidiary – Part A of formation

 - The foreign company can choose to retain its original name for incorporating the subsidiary in India so as to carry forward its goodwill.

 - It could add India as a suffix to denote its status.

 - If the foreign company has a registered trademark elsewhere, it could use the trademark for the Incorporation of a Wholly Owned Subsidiary in India